The Parasol Cocktail Recipe

 Method

-1. Add lemon juice, Lillet Blanc, elderflower liqueur, honey syrup, and cubed ice to a shaker.
+1. Add lemon juice, Lillet Blanc, elderflower liqueur, and honey syrup to a shaker.

 Pin Recipe